outpost-os/sentry-kernel/doc/concepts/concepts/initial.rst

      they will directly manage them as if they were a part of the kernel, but yet fully partitioned and executed in user mode

-The userspace device manipulation concept is fully described in a :ref:`dedicated chapter <userspace_devices>`:.
+The userspace device manipulation concept is fully described in a :ref:`dedicated chapter <userspace_devices>`.

 Application developer model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^